helenahan37/time-tracker/README.md

 # YOYO Task Time Tracker APP

 A React time-tracker application, utilizing Firebase and ReactJS, which enables users to log task duration by adjusting task statuses.
-This application employs Firebase as its backend to handle customer authentication and manage real-time databases, utilizing Firebase's CRUD (Create, Read, Update, Delete) operations.
+This application employs Firebase as its backend to handle customer authentication and manage real-time databases, utilizing Firebase's CRUD operations.

 # tech track